lorenzo-stoakes/linux-vm-notes/sections/process.md

   less than `total_vm`, then `total_vm` should be considered the high-watermark (see the comment in [task_mem()][task_mem].)

-* `unsigned long total_vm` - The total number of pages used by VMAs in the memory descriptor.
+* `unsigned long total_vm` - The total number of pages mapped by VMAs in the memory descriptor (these may not be faulted in yet however).

 * `unsigned long locked_vm` - The number of locked pages referenced by the memory descriptor.
 These pages are never swapped out.